pyth-network/pyth-crosschain/target_chains/sui/sdk/js/README.md

 ## Important Notes for Integrators

-Due to the way contract upgrades work on Sui, your Sui Move module should NOT have a hard-coded call to `pyth::update_single_price_feed` (since there could be multiple call-sites, and a call-site can be deprecated when the Pyth contract is upgraded).
-Instead, you should build a [Sui programmable transaction](https://docs.sui.io/build/prog-trans-ts-sdk) that first updates the price by calling `pyth::update_single_price_feed` at the latest call-site (there exists a helper function in `helpers.ts` for identifying the latest Pyth package) and then call an entry function in your contract that invokes `pyth::get_price` on the `PriceInfoObject` to get the recently updated price.
+Due to the way contract upgrades work on Sui, your Sui Move module should NOT have a hard-coded call to `pyth::update_single_price_feed`.
+When a Sui contract is upgraded (which could happen at any time), the new address is different from the original.
+As such, there could be multiple call-sites for a single function.
+Our implementation bricks all previous call-site can be deprecated when the Pyth contract is upgraded and only allows users to interact with the most recent package version.

+Therefore, you should build a [Sui programmable transaction](https://docs.sui.io/build/prog-trans-ts-sdk) that first updates the price by calling `pyth::update_single_price_feed` at the latest call-site (there exists a helper function in `helpers.ts` for identifying the latest Pyth package) and then call an entry function in your contract that invokes `pyth::get_price` on the `PriceInfoObject` to get the recently updated price.

 In other words, the Sui Pyth `pyth::update_single_price_feed` entry point should never be called by a contract, instead it should be called from client code (e.g. Typescript or Rust).